jwsoat/AdatumProject/README.md

 it needs to be able to expand easily for new clients and can keep the whole infrastructure updated, as well as recover and still run in case of a failure

-## LAUNCHING IN ALPHA 29 August 2019 1PM NZST
+## LAUNCHING ON OCTOBER 4th 1PM NZDT

 ## PROJECT V0.0.1.35 HOSTED AT https://adatum.website